apache/ofbiz-framework/README.md

 `gradlew "ofbiz --load-data readers=seed,seed-initial,ext,ext-demo"`

-#### Load default OFBiz data
+#### Load all OFBiz data

-Loads default data set; meant for initial loading of generic OFBiz data.
+Loads all data sets; meant for initial loading of generic OFBiz data.
 Can be applied for development, testing, demonstration, etc. purposes.
 Be aware that executing this task can result in your data being overwritten in your database of choice.
 Use with caution in production environments.
-The default data set is defined by datasource using the read-data attribute, followed by the name of the data set, into the datasource element of the 'entityengine.xml' file.

 `gradlew loadAll`